qouteall/imm_ptl_wiki_copy/Features-Explained.md

 With this, you will return to the overworld when dropping into the void in end.
 This connection is one-way.
-If you want to make it bi-way, use `/portal connect_ceil minecraft:overworld minecraft:the_end` Then you can see end above overworld.
+If you want to make it bi-way, use `/portal connect_ceil minecraft:overworld minecraft:the_end` Then you can see the end above overworld.
 Use `/portal connection_remove_floor <dimension>` `/portal connection_remove_ceil <dimension>` to remove a connecting portal.

 ### Using Vertical Connection to Break Height Limit